cdctentacles/sample-app/README.md

 This app can be used to show disaster recovery scenario.

 Todo:
-* Use VotingApp that uses RC.
+* Done.
+Use VotingApp that uses RC.
-* Integrate with CDC.
+* Done.
+Integrate with CDC.
-* Parameterize the main-or-backup app.
+* Done.
+Parameterize the main-or-backup app.
-* Parameterize the configuration around azure-event-hubs.
+* Done.
+Parameterize the configuration around azure-event-hubs.
-* Deploy https://hub.docker.com/r/microsoft/service-fabric-reverse-proxy/tags on linux for reverse proxy.
+* Linux not working. so drop this : Deploy https://hub.docker.com/r/microsoft/service-fabric-reverse-proxy/tags on linux for reverse proxy.
+* Handle the data migration story to main cluster after main cluster is recovered.